 The value of an Eastman education is further enriched by opportunities to earn certificates and diplomas in specific areas, and by special programs that add depth to our innovative and detailed curricula.
 A diploma program consists of a prescribed curriculum, including applied music instruction, academic coursework, and in some cases internship experiences.
 A certificate is awarded for pre-professional activity, such as outstanding performance (Performer’s Certificate or Artist’s Certificate) or intensive co-curricular work.

-The undergraduate program now includes a musical arts major, Arts Leadership Certificate, and the World Music Certificate.
-Graduate programs include the Orchestral Studies Diploma, the Sacred Music Diploma, the Arts Leadership Certificate, the Certificate in College and/or Community Teaching, the World Music Certificate, and the Ethnomusicology Diploma.
+The undergraduate program now include the Arts Leadership Certificate and the World Music Certificate.
+Graduate programs include the Orchestral Studies Diploma, the Sacred Music Diploma, the Arts Leadership Certificate, the Certificate in College and/or Community Teaching, the World Music Certificate, the Certificate in the Art of Improvisation, and the Ethnomusicology Diploma.
 Other new programs are being developed, always with the goal of providing our students with a top-quality education that is both innovative and relevant.
-The Arts Leadership Certificate program is administered through the Institute for Music Leadership.
-All other programs are administered through the Office of Academic Affairs.

 The various departments at Eastman are organized according to the areas of performance and scholarship.
 This section is an overview of the departments and will give the Eastman applicant an idea of the philosophy of each.
 As a further help to potential applicants, the approximate size of each department is listed, together with mention of the graduate awards (assistantships) available within each department.